Current Exhibits

 FEBRUARY 2, 2024 – MAY 20, 2024

-Soil Superheroes introduces visitors to the league of superheroes who live beneath our feet and make life on earth possible.
-Colourfully illustrated characters speak directly to visitors, making the science of soil fun and relevant.
-Earthworms, sand particles, decomposing poop, and many other superheroes explain how their superpowers not only provide humans with food and medicine, but also clean the water we drink and help us fight climate change.
-Developed by the Canada Agriculture and Food Museum, this interactive exhibition makes the difference between healthy and unhealthy soil much clearer than mud!
-It also includes a discovery cart rich in hands-on activities that allow visitors to become soil superhero sidekicks.
+Soil Superheroes introduced visitors to the league of superheroes who live beneath our feet that make life on earth possible, and the scientists above ground who study them.
+From earthworms to decomposing humus, soil provides humans with food and medicine, cleans the water we drink, and helps us to navigate a changing climate.
+Developed by the Canada Agriculture and Food Museum, this interactive exhibition designed to engage with youth and adults alike, illuminated the difference between healthy and unhealthy soil, how human activity impacts natural processes and how we benefit from them.
 This travelling exhibit is on loan from Ingenium | Canada Agriculture and Food Museum.

-DANCE REGALIA OF THE ÎYÂRHE STONEY NAKODA
+WAGICHIBI ÎHNUTHE: DANCE REGALIA OF THE ÎYÂRHE STONEY NAKODA

 SEPTEMBER 22, 2023 TO JANUARY 18, 2024

-Wagichibi Îhnuthe will trace the journey of the Îyârhe Stoney Nakoda as they reclaim the cultural traditions of dance, regalia, and ceremony from the very earliest recorded performance for non-Indigenous guests staying at the Banff Springs Hotel in 1894, to the rise of Banff Indians Days and the “Indian Encampment” at Calgary Stampede, to competitive powwows hosted at Mînî Thni (Morley) and Eden Valley today.
-Featuring regalia and other artifacts on loan to the Canmore Museum from Îyârhe Stoney Nakoda from neighbouring Mînî Thni (Morley), this exhibit is developed in collaboration with members of the Stoney Nakoda Nation.
+Wagichibi Îhnuthe traces the journey of the Îyârhe Nakoda people as they reclaim the cultural traditions of dance, regalia, and ceremony from the very earliest recorded performance for non-Indigenous guests staying at the Banff Springs Hotel in 1894, to the rise of Banff Indians Days and the “Indian Encampment” at the Calgary Stampede, and competitive powwows hosted at Mînî Thni (Morley) and Eden Valley today.
+This exhibit developed in collaboration with members of the Îyârhe Nakoda Nation features regalia created by Îyârhe Nakoda artist Teresa Snow, and objects on loan from Îyârhe Nakoda people in neighbouring Mînî Thni (Morley).

 ALONG THE BOW: THE ART OF THIS PLACE